 6. “And there came also Nicodemus, which at the first came to Jesus by night, and brought a mixture of myrrh and aloes, about an hundred pound [weight].”
 John 19:39

 I don’t recommend buying aloe vera gel products in your local store as most barely contain any aloe vera (10% or less) and instead contain a host of other chemicals.
 You want a pure aloe vera.
-I recommend Amara Organics Aloe Vera Gel from Organic Cold Pressed Aloe, 8 fl. oz.
-It is the best Aloe Vera gel on the market in my opinion and it is pure.
-Otherwise, go buy an aloe vera plant and start growing your own. 🙂 Look at my “How to Build an Herbal Garden” blog on more info on planting herbs.
+I recommend buying an aloe vera plant and start growing your own. 🙂 Look at my “How to Grow an Herbal Garden” blog on more info on planting herbs.

 Boswelia Sacra or commonly known as FRANKINCENSE